raspberrypilearning/track-designer/en/step_2.md

 --- task ---

-Launch the Unity Hub and open the project you created for [Pixel-art reveal.](https://projects.raspberrypi.org/en/projects/rainbow-run/0){:target='_blank'}.
+Launch the Unity Hub and open the project you used for [Pixel-art reveal.](https://projects.raspberrypi.org/en/projects/rainbow-run/0){:target='_blank'}.

 --- collapse ---